-Innovation can be a tricky thing: Not only does it means different things to different people, but creating a brand-new product requires different practices compared to updating an existing one.
-This post helps you choose the right lean and agile practices to innovate successfully.
+This post helps you choose the right aisle and lean practices to innovate successfully.
 It introduces three innovation stages and explains how product ownership, process, and project setup are influenced by the amount of uncertainty.Read More